yacchin1205/ep_kodama/README.md

 ![screenshot](./screenshot.gif)

-ep_kodama supports OpenAI as an LLM.
+ep_kodama supports OpenAI and Gemini as an LLM.
 Automatically guesses the continuation of a sentence and suggests candidate completions.
 Once ep_kodama is activated and you type a sentence with Etherpad, it will automatically suggest a candidate to follow.
 If that suggestion is appropriate, you can use Shift+TAB to type it in.

 ep_kodama provides the feature to all users of Etherpad, empowering collaborative document editing with real-time predictive typing.